bfeldman89/jail_scrapers/README.md

 Clay County Detention Center | `ccdc` | May 24, 2019 | present
 Jasper County Jail | `jcj` | Jun.
 3, 2019 | present

 As of Nov.
 27, the Airtable base includes data for 6,554 mcdc admissions, 1,659 prcdf admissions, 5,107 lcdc admissions, 2,260 jcdc admissions, 3,616 hcdc admissions, 1,128 kcdc admissions, 617 tcdc admissions, 562 ccdc admissions, 770 acdc admissions, and 345 jcj admissions.

-As of Nov., 2019: Only a fraction of the data is provided via the above links.
-Once I get all the data 100% cleaned and the incarcerated arrestees anonymized to a degree that I'm comfortable with, I'll post a lot more of the data (e.g., charge(s), bond, arresting agency).
+As of Nov., 2019: Only a fraction of the data is provided via the links at [bfeldman89.com/projects/jails](https://bfeldman89.com/projects/jails).
+Once I get all the data cleaned and the incarcerated arrestees anonymized to a degree I'm comfortable with, I'll post a lot more of the data (e.g., charge(s), bond, arresting agency).
 If you are a journalist, activist, or civil rights attorney interested in the data, email me.

+## field descriptions

 field | description
 ---|---
 `UID` | unique ID
 `bk` | Most jails' intake sheets have an explicit booking number field, but the numbers for LCDC, JCDC and HCDC are not booking numbers per se.
 Unlike,  MCDC & PRCDF, however, LCDC, JCDC and HCDC do not shuffle intakes among a fixed number of url addresses.
 Rather, each inmate, has a unique url.
 The numbers are the unique parameter from the intake urls.
 `intake_number` | There is a longer booking number for each intake at MCDC & PRCDF, which allows for independant bookings of the same individual to be documented clearly.
 LCDC intake sheets have a 'Booking #' field, and an `intake_number` is constructed by combining `bk` with that number.
 `intake_case_number` | only exists for mcdc & prcdf
 `first name` | first name